WPRuby/new-zealand-post-woocommerce-shipping-method/wp-content/plugins/awesome-support/readme.txt

 = Robust Code =

-Version 3 of Awesome Support was built with flexibility in mind; the code is clean, well-documented and full of hooks.
-Customize Awesome Support to do almost anything you want or need.
+Version 4 of Awesome Support was built with flexibility in mind; the code is clean, well-documented and full of hooks.
+You can easily customize Awesome Support to do almost anything you want or need.

 Awesome Support relies on the [Titan Framework](http://www.titanframework.net/) to handle plugin options.
-This framework is built by expert WordPress developers and well-maintained on GitHub.
+This framework is built by expert WordPress developers and is well-maintained on GitHub.

 = What does it do? =

 Check out the user-friendly features of this awesome plugin:

-- **Ticketing**: users can submit tickets from the front-end, and your agents can help them from the WordPress back-end
+- **Ticketing**: users can submit tickets from the front-end, and your agents respond to them from the WordPress back-end
-- **E-mail notifications**: relevant people are notified of certain actions by e-mail, and all e-mails are customizable
+- **E-mail notifications**: relevant parties are notified of certain actions by e-mail, and all e-mails are customizable.
+Choose from a selection of six email notifications (new ticket, reply to agent, reply to client etc.)
-- **Restricted access**: all correspondence is private between the client and the agents
+- **Restricted access**: all correspondence is private between the client and the agents (unless the PUBLIC TICKETS premium add-on is installed and configured)
 - **File upload**: you control when files can be uploaded, how many files, and how large they are
-- **Multiple products**: provide support for as many products as you want
+- **Multiple products**: provide support for as many products as you want; synchronize product lists with popular e-commerce platforms such as WooCommerce and Easy Digital Downloads (EDD)
-- **Multiple deparments**: provide support for multiple departments
+- **Multiple departments**: provide support for multiple departments
-- **Custom fields**: easily set up additional custom fields
+- **Custom fields**: easily set up additional custom fields on your ticket forms (and our premium Custom Fields add-on offers even more convenience).
+Choose from 13 field types.
 - **Terms & conditions**: ask users to agree to your your terms and conditions before they open a ticket
 - **Old tickets**: identify old tickets quickly with tags
-- **Agent Collaboration**: multiple agents can work on the same ticket and tickets can be transferred between agents
+- **Agent Collaboration**: multiple agents can work on the same ticket and tickets can be transferred between agents; assign primary, secondary and tertiary agents to tickets while retaining the flexibility to transfer a ticket to any other agent.
+- **Sorting And Filtering**: includes an amazing flexible sorting, filtering and tagging system for your tickets
+- **Security**: assign just the right capabilities to each of your agents including just the ability to see their own tickets or expand to see everyone's tickets - your choice!
+- **Tracking**: easily track where a ticket originated (support form, email, facebook, phone call etc.)
+- **Prioritze your way**: create your own priority scheme - you don't have to get locked into a 1-5 priority scheme!
+- **Time Tracking**: basic time tracking is included!
+Admins can even adjust time and all time changes are logged directly in the ticket.
+- **Custom status**: sign up for our email newsletter and get our Custom Status plugin for free - unlimited color coded, customized statuses and ticket labels at your fingertips!
+Combined with priorities and tags you have the ultimate system for categorizing and tracking your tickets!
+- **WordPress UI**: Uses the familiar WordPress administration user interface so there is almost no learning curve!
+And, because we respect the WordPress UI standards you can use any 3rd party styling tool to create the look you want (see the screenshots tab for examples)

-= Extensions =
+= Premium Extensions =

-Awesome Support is already packed with features, but if you want to supercharge your support and make it even MORE awesome, our free and premium add-ons allow you to extend the plugin's functionality even further!
+Awesome Support is already packed with features; but if you want to supercharge your support and make it even more awesome, our free and premium add-ons allow you to extend the plugin's functionality even further!
 All of our add-ons are extremely affordable (they’re a fraction of the cost of a web-based application).
 To check them out, visit our official site at [getawesomesupport.com](http://getawesomesupport.com?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend).

 **Popular extensions**

-* [E-Mail Piping](http://getawesomesupport.com/addons/email-support/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - reply to tickets by e-mail
+* [E-Mail Piping](http://getawesomesupport.com/addons/email-support/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - reply to tickets and collaborate on tickets using just e-mail.
+Includes built-in options to control how to handle unrecognized email addresses, responses to closed tickets and much more!
+* [Custom Fields](https://getawesomesupport.com/addons/custom-fields/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - a visual helper for adding custom fields to your tickets.
+Add unlimited fields and choose from 13 different field types!
-* [WooCommerce](http://getawesomesupport.com/addons/woocommerce/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - the bridge between your WooCommerce store and Awesome Support
+* [WooCommerce](http://getawesomesupport.com/addons/woocommerce/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - this is must-have bridge between your WooCommerce store and Awesome Support
-* [Canned Responses](http://getawesomesupport.com/addons/canned-responses/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - create replies to common questions, and access them in one click
+* [Canned Responses](http://getawesomesupport.com/addons/canned-responses/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - preconfigure replies to common questions, and access them in one click when replying to a ticket
-* [Gravity Forms](https://getawesomesupport.com/addons/gravity-forms/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - create custom ticket forms with this popuplar WordPress forms builder
+* [Gravity Forms](https://getawesomesupport.com/addons/gravity-forms/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - create custom ticket forms with this very popular WordPress forms builder
 * [Private Notes](https://getawesomesupport.com/addons/private-notes/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - insert notes into tickets that only agents and admins can view
 * [FAQs](https://getawesomesupport.com/addons/faq/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - Powerful FAQ management make your agents more productive
 * [Notifications](https://getawesomesupport.com/addons/notifications/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - get notified of important events in slack and via pushbullet.
 Notify third parties of important ticket events via email.
 * [Custom Status](https://getawesomesupport.com/addons/custom-status/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - create unlimited custom statuses that give you new levels of organization for your tickets

-Additional extensions such as Auto Close, Private Credentials, Satisfaction Survey and Guest Tickets bring even more power to Awesome Support.
+Additional extensions such as Reports, Auto Close, Private Credentials, Satisfaction Survey, Public Tickets, Guest Tickets, Smart Agent Auto Assignment, Productivity, EDD, Envato and Filestack bring even more power to Awesome Support.

+**Bundles**

+Purchase one of our bundles and get up to a 70% discount compared to purchasing individual add-ons.

+* [Startup Bundle](https://getawesomesupport.com/addons/startup-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A 50% discount on the 5 most common add-ons for unlimited sites
+* [Standard Bundle](https://getawesomesupport.com/addons/standard-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A discount of 20%-60% on the 8 most common add-ons (discount level depends on number of site licenses purchased)
+* [Professional Bundle](https://getawesomesupport.com/addons/professional-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A discount of 45%-70% on the add-ons most useful for e-commerce sites (discount level depends on number of site licenses purchased)
+* [Enterprise Bundle](https://getawesomesupport.com/addons/enterprise-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A discount of 50%-70% on the most common add-ons used in larger businesses.
+* [Agency Bundle](https://getawesomesupport.com/addons/agency-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A discount of 55%-70% on a bundle of almost all our add-ons.
+You get an even bigger discount if you purchase this package without the option for technical support!

 = Roadmap =